Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The robot kinematics supports different types.
 Roughly, they can be separated into
 * serial robots (also called open chain): the joints and arms are connected in one serial chain.
 Industrial robots (6 rotational axes), CNC 5 axis (3 prismatic, two rotational axes), cartesian (three prismatic axes), serial scara (one prismatic and two rotational axes) and polar (two prismatic and one rotational axes) printers are examples.
 Configuration allows mixing any prismatic and rotational axes, e.g. a cartesian with spheric head (3 prismatic and 3 rotational axes).
-* parallel robots: the joints and arms are completely or partially connected in parallel.
+* parallel/closed chain robots: the joints and arms are completely or partially connected in parallel.
 Often some joints are without an actuator.
 The kinematic is more difficult to calculate and need dedicated formulae, so only defined types are supported.
 Examples are (3 arm) delta, 5 arm parallel scara, stewart/hexapod, 4 axis palletized robot.
 Delta is not supported in robot kinematics, because RepRapFirmware has dedicated delta support.
 4 axis palletized is supported, stewart is planned, 5 arm parallel scara is planned.

 Serial robots are easier to calculate, but parallel robots have higher precision and in case of 4 axis palletized robots higher payloads.